rixx/ynab-downgrade/README.md

 ## Preliminaries

 **In nYNAB:** Check if any of your category names contain a : or a `, as those are not valid characters in YNAB 4.
-Change the category names now instead of having to go through.
+Change these category names now.
 Also unhide all of your previously hidden categories, as the import will otherwise not work for them, and you'll have to re-categorise them manually.
 (Not a big deal because they will be easy to filter for, but annoying regardless).

 **In nYNAB:** Export your nYNAB budget by clicking on the budget name in the upper right hand corner → Export Budget.
-Download the resulting zip file (once your browser has stopped freezing if your budget is a bit older), and export the zip archive.
+Download the resulting zip file (once your browser has stopped freezing if your budget is a bit older), and extract the zip archive.
 It contains two files: `Budgetname as of date - Budget.csv` and `Budgetname as of date - Register.csv`.
 I'll refer to these as `Budget.csv` and `Register.csv` from here on out.

 **In YNAB4:** Install YNAB 4 (see [Appendix 1](#appendix-1-ynab-4)) and set up a new budget.
 Set the directory to some place that works well for you (some location you will backup or sync, for example) in the File → Preferences dialog.
-Then **close YNAB 4**.
 Go to the directory you selected: You will find a directory called `My Budget~number.ynab4`.
 Inside, there is a `data1~number` directory, and inside that, there is a directory that is just one long UID, looking like `98C499B4-4B29-6CC5-3B7A-F0247E9E2551`.
 Open this directory – it will contain a `budgetSettings.ybsettings` file and a `Budget.yfull` file.
 I will call this directory "YNAB4 data directory" from here on out.

 ## Step 1: Creating accounts